sourcefrog/cargo-mutants/README.md

 The basic approach is:

+* First, run `cargo build --tests` and `cargo check` in the source tree to "freshen" it so that the mutated copies will have a good starting point.
 * Build a list of mutations:
   * Walk all source files and parse each one looking for functions.
   * Skip functions that should not be mutated for any of several reasons: